adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 The dot product between these vectors is always zero, regardless of their values.

 **The core idea of ASD is that we can materialize multiple orthogonal columns (or rows) in a single product evaluation.**
-This trick was first suggested 50 years ago by Curtis, Powell and Reid <d-cite key="curtisEstimationSparseJacobian1974"></d-cite>.
+This trick was first suggested in 1974 by Curtis, Powell and Reid <d-cite key="curtisEstimationSparseJacobian1974"></d-cite>.
 Since linear maps are additive, it always holds that for a set of basis vectors (columns of the identity matrix),

 $$ \Dfc(\vbc{i}+\ldots+\vbc{j})